quicwg/wg-materials/interim-17-10/minutes.md

 Jeff responds that there are a couple of common patterns.
 For the case where you have a non-web client, you can have the special headers that are always in the table (they are never evicted).

-Alan notes that this can be valuable in the web as well, so that some headers (e.g. user-agent) are never deleted.
+Alan: this can be valuable in the web as well, so that some headers (e.g. user-agent) are never deleted.
 Alan says that the core model difference:  do we have the encoder control this, or is this a circular eviction scheme.

 Jeff, there are hop-by-hop changes (that is, a proxy may have its own sense of required headers etc.).
 Mike notes that there is a mitigation for the roll-off case by adding a new one to the front.
 The old one rolls off, but the new one is there to replace it.

 Back to stream reset.
 There is a possibility of the data loss in request streams in QUIC.
 To avoid that data loss causing a loss of shared compression state, you might have a way to handle a "blessed stream" that handles data manipulation or you may correct that using recovering the control stream.

-Jeff notes that push may mean that stream reset is not that rare (and there was then discussion of when and how resets occur, but the upshot remained:  streams may get reset).
+Jeff: push may mean that stream reset is not that rare (and there was then discussion of when and how resets occur, but the upshot remained:  streams may get reset).

 Roy asks what the current table size is.
 4k was common, then went to 16k and 64k very promptly.

-Alan notes that the overhead per entry is different in the two approaches, and that means that the number of entries per a 64k table is different.
+Alan: the overhead per entry is different in the two approaches, and that means that the number of entries per a 64k table is different.

 Alan wonders whether delete could be made optional, so that some folks could build naive implementations if you wanted.
 If you ignore deletes qpack no longer has to worry about loss on control streams; that's not the same in qcram.

-Jeff--don't follow.
+Jeff: don't follow.
 If there is no delete, and the table is thus append-only, why isn't that same?

-Jeff notes that this is pretty complex.
+Jeff: this is pretty complex.
 It may be concentrated in the encoder, but it won't be simple.

 Roberto believes that tying this to a single stream may be fine, but that having an arbitrary set of streams could also work.
 That would be useful if you want multiple compression contexts.

-Mike notes that if you want to do that you need to have a way to reference that context, but that this is otherwise possible.
+Mike: if you want to do that you need to have a way to reference that context, but that this is otherwise possible.

-Jeff notes that if you have different contexts, you can have resets restart with a new context.
+Jeff: if you have different contexts, you can have resets restart with a new context.

 Buck asks if things like push streams might be in different contexts.